ancientpathsio/ancientpaths/docs/guidebook.md

 :::note AP Course

 Read “[At the Altar of Sexual Idolatry](https://www.christianbook.com/the-altar-sexual-idolatry-new-edition/steve-gallagher/9780986152825/pd/152822?srsltid=AfmBOorOiXNhqZM0X4cJVyrbiwIrH_9Ni4o63KpLzntDNcN6FDJSJEFX)” by Steve Gallagher (Champion read, very convicting stuff).
-They have [full-length sermons with handouts](https://purelifeministries.thinkific.com/courses/sexual-idolatry-group) that take each chapter from their book.
-Their [ministry](https://www.purelifeministries.org/) provides short/long term residential options for pornography and sexual sin.
+They have [full-length sermons with handouts](https://purelifeministries.thinkific.com/courses/sexual-idolatry-group) that unpack each chapter from their book.
+Their [ministry](https://www.purelifeministries.org/) provides short/long term residential options for those needing detox from pornography and sexual sin.

 :::